folajindayo/splitbase/README.md

 ### Using Escrow as a Buyer

 1. **Create Escrow**: Set up the agreement with seller details
+2. **Receive Custody Wallet**: Get a unique deposit address with QR code
-2. **Deposit Funds**: Send the agreed amount to the seller's address
+3. **Deposit Funds**: Send the agreed amount to the custody wallet address
-3. **Mark as Funded**: Provide the transaction hash to confirm deposit
+4. **Automatic Confirmation**: System detects and confirms your deposit automatically
-4. **Wait for Delivery**: Seller completes the work/delivers goods
+5. **Wait for Delivery**: Seller completes the work/delivers goods
-5. **Release Funds**: Approve release when satisfied with delivery
+6. **Release Funds**: Approve release when satisfied with delivery
+   - Funds are sent automatically from custody wallet to seller
+   - Gas fees calculated and deducted automatically

 For milestone escrows:
 - Review each completed milestone
 - Release payment stage by stage
 - Track progress with visual milestone tracker

+**Benefits of Custody:**
+- ✅ No transaction hash needed - automatic detection
+- ✅ Real-time balance monitoring with QR code
+- ✅ Secure encryption of wallet keys
+- ✅ Platform handles gas optimization
+- ✅ Simple one-click release

 ### Using Escrow as a Seller